Yogesh-rana-2301/scripts_learner/README.md

 ```
 atq to see all the scheduled jobs

-atrm to remove the scheduled job
+atrm <id> to remove the scheduled job
 ### Using crontab
 ```bash
 crontab -e